 Colin Werner, Gabriel Tapuc, Lloyd Montgomery, Diksha Sharma, Sanja Dodos, and Daniela E. Damian.
 How angry are your customers?
-Sentiment analysis of support tickets that escalate.
-2018 1st International Workshop on Affective Computing for Requirements Engineering (AffectRE), Banff, AB, 2018, pp. 1-8.
+Sentiment analysis of support tickets that escalate. in 2018 1st International Workshop on Affective Computing for Requirements Engineering (AffectRE), Banff, AB, 2018, pp. 1-8.
 DOI. (preprint)

 Please see my Google Scholar profile for a complete and up-to-date list of my publications.